 Many of our older clients, who have adult children, plan to and expect that they will leave some significant property or money for their children when they die.
 Over the years the lawyers in our firm have helped to see that this plan is realized.
 This goal can be helped by a properly drafted trust.
 Again, please see Trusts versus Wills

 However, we have also seen cases in which the good intentions of the two parents to leave something significant to their children does not come to pass.
-Three common problems prevent this:
+Three common problems prevent this from occurring: